Daniel Irimia, PH.D., M.D.

 (login for email)

-I am a bioengineer trained as a physician and I am passionate about understanding the clinical consequences of neutrophil activities during disease.
-My research is focused on designing sophisticated tools to measure relevant neutrophil behaviors, with the highest precision, directly from patients’ blood.
+I am a bioengineer, trained as a physician, passionate about understanding the clinical consequences of neutrophil activities during disease.
+Neutrophils are the white blood cells that not only protect us against microbes, but in many instances, change their behavior and becomes detrimental.
+My research focuses on designing sophisticated tools to measure relevant neutrophil behaviors with the highest precision, directly from whole blood, towards better predictions, diagnostic, monitoring and treatment of in inflammation, infections and sepsis.

 Click the "See All" links for more information and interactive visualizations!